-Mark Selby remains on course for a first title on home soil for almost two and a half years after he reached the English Open semi-finals on Friday.
+Mark Selby remains on course for a first title on home soil for almost two and a half years after he reached the English Open final four on Friday.

 The “Jester from Leicester” has struggled for top form in the last couple of seasons, other than from a few standout performances that brought him silverware in China.

 It looked as though Selby was going to bow out of another Home Nations tournament, a series in which he has generally failed to impress in, when he trailed Ronnie O’Sullivan’s conqueror Mei Xiwen 3-0 in the last eight.

 But Selby dug deep in trademark fashion, winning a crucial last frame before the mid-session interval to get on the scoreboard before proceeding to take the remaining four frames upon the resumption for victory.

 Mark Allen stands in the way of the 36 year-old reaching a Home Nations final for the first time in his career.

 Allen, who triumphed in the Scottish Open last December, had a more comfortable outing as he dispatched of Lee Walker courtesy of a 5-1 scoreline.